 It’s about time!
 Bad news for some people.

-Afghanistan is a mess but the only way for us to extract ourselves from that mess is slowly.
-The imperative now for NATO and the Afghanistan Security Forces is to not cede the initiative to the Taliban.
-The Taliban continue to attack, they are not going to stop applying pressure because it is working well for them.
+Afghanistan is a mess, but the only way for us to extract ourselves from that mess is slowly.
+The imperative now for NATO and the Afghanistan Security Forces is not to cede the initiative to the Taliban.
+The Taliban continue to attack; they are not going to stop applying pressure because it is working well for them.

-I do not see how we are going to square the Afghan circle but know contractors are one option that has potential because contractors can loiter in country longer than military and they can return to the same unit over and over to build cohesion and competence.
+I do not see how we will square the Afghan circle.
+Still, I know contractors are one option with potential because contractors can loiter in the country longer than the military and can return to the same unit over and over to build cohesion and competence.
 There are thousands of American combat vets (and contractors) who would willingly return and stay to see the fight through.
 I’m one of them.
+I love Afghans (most of them) and the country, too, but this will not end well.